Connect with us

 The move, which signaled Putin’s growing impatience over improvement of Russia-US relations, came after US Congress passed new legislation that imposes additional sanctions on Russia.
 The White House has said US President Donald Trump intended to sign the bill into law.

 “This is a regrettable and uncalled-for act,” the US State Department said Monday in a statement.
-“We are assessing the impact of such a limitation and how we will respond to it.”
+“We are assessing the impact of such a limitation and how we will respond to it.

 “Combined with the shadow of Russian interference in the 2016 election, the political environment in the United States is hostile to Russia and Congress has led the way in skepticism of Russian policy and actions,” Dan Mahaffee, Senior Vice President of Center for the Study of the Presidency and Congress, a Washington-based policy organization, told Xinhua in an interview.

 Russia’s decision to expel American diplomats marks the harshest such diplomatic move since the twilight years of the Cold War, but it is unclear how the order, which will take effect by Sept.
-1, will be carried out.

 Mark Galeotti, senior researcher at UMV, the Institute of International Relations Prague, held that Moscow’s latest move will certainly inconvenience both the US State Department and also any Russian wanting a US visa or otherwise hoping to use the services of American’s embassy and consulates there.
 It will be especially problematic for all those Russians employed by the US government who will find themselves unemployed, said Galeotti.